Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 The primary fear of Enneagram Type 8 individuals is the fear of being controlled or manipulated by others.
 They may feel threatened by anyone or anything that could limit their freedom or power.
 This fear can sometimes manifest as a need for control and a tendency to dominate others to maintain their autonomy.
 Enneagram Type 8 individuals may also fear vulnerability, as they perceive vulnerability as a potential weakness that others could exploit.

-This looks like an 8 working out really really hard so that someone cannot physically overpower them.
+This looks like an 8 working out really hard so that someone cannot physically overpower them.
 This looks like an 8 working long hours so that they can remain financially independent.
 This looks like an 8 sitting in a restaurant facing the door and reading the body language of everyone who enters the room.
-This looks like an 8 being a minimalist so that they aren't weighed down by excess possessions and can "move fast" unincumbered.
+This looks like an 8 being a minimalist, so they aren't weighed down by excess possessions and can "move fast" unincumbered.

 </section>